dhellmann/pymotw-3/source/re/index.rst

 Input with Multiple Lines
 -------------------------

-There are two flags that effect how searching in multi-line input
+Two flags affect how searching in multi-line input
 works: ``MULTILINE`` and ``DOTALL``.
 The ``MULTILINE`` flag controls how the pattern matching code processes anchoring instructions for text containing newline characters.
 When multiline